sophgo/tdl_sdk/doc/appendix01-vpss_helper.md

 ## Setup VPSS Channel Config

-These functions are frequently used inside AI SDK.
+These functions are frequently used inside TDL SDK.
 Any operation such as resize, and scale with quantization is done by setting the ``VPSS_CHN_ATTR_S`` parameter.

 ### Resize